appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 4. The entity generates a public/private key pair, or the VCA does it on the entity's behalf.
 5. The public key is registered with the VCA.

-## VCA registers claim event to NA
+VCA registers claim event to NA

 6. The VCA performs a hash over the claim object key values.
 7. The NA registers the claim event, including hash to an append-only transparency log.
 8. The append-only log, upon verification of the claim event and hash and queuing it into the log, issues a Signed Vesper Claim Timestamp (SVCT).

-## VCA receives notary receipt (SCVT) and delivers claim + receipt to SE to deposit in their wallet
+VCA receives notary receipt (SCVT) and delivers claim + receipt to SE to deposit in their wallet

 9. The SE wallet acts as a holder of Vetting Credentials and provides a method for verifiers to request the vetted information.
 10. The VCA issues an SD-JWT containing the vetting claim information, the public key in a CNF claim (per SD-JWT RFC draft), and the transparency receipt, including the hash of the data.

-## Additional Claim Agent Procedures
+Additional Claim Agent Procedures

 11. After the VCA has established the SE with its entity-id at the NA, additional claims can be made for that SE by another claim agent (e.g. Right to Use claims, RCD claims, or consent claims)
 12. The Claim Agent performs a hash over the claim object key values but can also submit public claims intended to be disclosed for transparency monitoring.
 13. The NA registers the claim event, including either hashed or public claims or both.

-# Use Case Example: Telephone Number Assignment
-1. The VE undergoes KYC/KYB vetting by a VA and receives a KYC/KYB Vesper token.
-2. The VE presents this KYC/KYB token to a TNSP when requesting TN assignment.
-3. The VE may also present a TNSP Vesper token that includes credentials for the TN lease and RCD.
-4. The TNSP verifies the Vesper tokens and assigns the
-5. TN, ensuring that the VE is legitimate and that the additional information (e.g., RCD) is accurate and trustworthy.

-TODO: Add diagram ...

 # Vesper PASSporT Token as a wrapper for Multiple Vesper Claims Presentation